 So you’re heading to the gorgeous town of Rainbow Beach – located in the Cooloola Recreation Area which is part of the larger Great Sandy National Park.
 This is a stunning part of Queensland and there is a couple of different options when it comes to the Rainbow Beach camping grounds.

 However, let’s clear up the first misconception many people have when it comes to camping at Rainbow Beach.
-There is no camping on Rainbow Beach; there are however some pretty nice beachfront camping spots closeby.
+So, can you camp on Rainbow Beach?
+No. There is actually no camping on Rainbow Beach; there are however some pretty nice beachfront camping spots close by.

-If you’re looking for a great camping Rainbow Beach spot – then this guide is going to be a great place to start.
+If you’re looking for a great camping Rainbow Beach spot – then this guide is going to be a great place to start for campgrounds Rainbow Beach.
 In this guide, we cover all the different Rainbow Beach campground options as well as the nearby popular Inskip Point camping grounds and the different Tin Can Bay Caravan Park options.
+We also mention Rainbow Beach camping dog friendly options for those with a four-legged family member.

 So let’s find you one of the awesome spots for camping near Rainbow Beach!